antham/gommit/README.md

 #### Matchers

-You can define as many matchers you want, naming is up to you, they will all be run against a commit message till one match.
+You can define as many matchers you want, naming is up to you, they will all be compared against a commit message till one match.

 #### Examples